oluseguncodess/web3bridge-projects/README.md

 # EasyBank Landing Page

-This landing page a frontend mentor challenge.
+This landing page is a frontend mentor challenge.

-I create this landing page using the following;
+I created this landing page using the following;

 - html
 - css